 Nerves from the pelvis and spine travel to the hip and groin.
 Sometimes, these nerves can become trapped or compressed, leading to pain.

-A few of the common nerves causing pain in the hip and going include:
+A few of the common nerves causing pain in the hip and groin include:

-Generally, nerve pain is challenging to manage as it overlaps with many conditions in the hip and groin.
+Nerve pain is challenging to manage because it can overlap with multiple conditions affecting the hip and groin.
 Often, investigations such as X-rays, ultrasounds, and MRIs are normal.
-However, we rely on tests such as a diagnostic injeciton or nerve conduction studies to help diagnose.
+However, we rely on tests such as diagnostic injeciton, nerve hydrodissection, or nerve conduction studies to aid diagnosis.

 Referred pain from the spine and pelvis

 Sometimes, damage to the lumbar spine or sacroiliac joints can refer to the side or front of the hip.
-For example, nerve trapping in the upper part of the lumbar spine can cause hip and groin pain.
-Sometimes, sacroiliitis affecting the sacroiliac joints causes pain in the hip or groin.
+For example, nerve entrapment in the upper lumbar spine can cause hip and groin pain.
+Sometimes, sacroiliitis affecting the sacroiliac joints causes hip or groin pain.

 How to diagnose hip pain after running